 - Median home value: $107,500

-McAllen, which is about 30 miles west of Harlingen on the Rio Grande, may be one of the cheapest cities in the U.S., but it comes at a price.
-The poverty rate in the McAllen-Edinburg-Mission metro area is 27.3%.
-That's about double the Texas rate of 13.6% and more than twice the U.S. rate of 12.3%.
+McAllen might be one of the cheapest cities in the U.S., but it comes at a price.
+The poverty rate in the McAllen-Edinburg-Mission metro area is 28.4%.
+That's about double the Texas rate of 14.2% and more than twice the U.S. rate of 12.8%.
 The unemployment rate also remains stubbornly high, both in absolute terms and compared with state and national levels.

 On the plus side, McAllen is famous for bird watching because of its location on a major migration route.
 The Quinta Mazatlan, a luxury birdhouse with more than 15 acres of birding habitat, is not to be missed.
 The city also features the International Museum of Art & Science, which has a specific focus on Latin American art.